DamengRandom/git-recalls/README2.md

 Step 5: merge (`feature/1.1.0`) back to `master` branch

+Step 5.5: before create a new branch (`feature/changes-before-release-1.2.0`), let do some changes and branch out from `master` branch

 Step 6: branch out from `feature/1.2.0` to create a new branch called `feature/changes-only-for-1.2.0`

 Step 7: make some changes to commit it and the open PR targeting for `feature/1.2.0` and then merge PR

 Step 8: merge `feature/1.2.0` into master

+Step 9: after we merged `feature/changes-before-release-1.2.0` into `feature/release-1.3.0` branch, now we can branch out from `feature/release-1.3.0`

+Step 10: now, we will make some `NEW` changes and merge into `feature/release-1.3.0`